Adolis García Player Props: Rangers vs. White Sox

-The Texas Rangers and Adolis Garcia (.424 slugging percentage over his past 10 games, including two homers), take on starter Dylan Cease and the Chicago White Sox at Globe Life Field, Wednesday at 8:05 PM ET.
+The Texas Rangers and Adolis Garcia, who went 1-for-2 last time in action, battle Touki Toussaint and the Chicago White Sox at Globe Life Field, Thursday at 2:05 PM ET.

 Adolis García Game Info & Props vs. the White Sox